mickaelremilien/os_image_factory/images/bundle-trusty-vpn-site2site-client/README_EN.md

 ## Descriptions

+La service "openvpn(site-to-site)" is composed of two stack:

+- bundle-trusty-vpn-site2sitefr1

+the stack called bundle-trusty-vpn-site2sitefr1 create an instance a OpenVPN Server in the  region fr1

+- bundle-trusty-vpn-site2sitefr2

+the stack called bundle-trusty-vpn-site2sitefr2 create an instance a OpenVPN Client in the  region fr2

-La stack "vpn(site-to-site)"" create 2 instance, a OpenVPN client  et a OpenVPN serveur then install a vpn tunnel between those two nodes.
+And then this is done install a vpn tunnel between those two nodes.

 ## Preparations